pip install wrds2pg --upgrade

 CREATE DATABASE wrds;

-- Set up environment variables and so on for
+- Set up environment variables for

 wrds2pg